-If you don’t want to read the nuances about the cards I created in 2018, this is the place to get some inspiration for your own cards!
+If you don’t want to read the nuances about the cards I created in 2018, this is where you can see them all by month of creation.
+It can also be a place to get some inspiration for your own cards!

 It’s been a few months now since my dad passed away.
 October 3rd will always be a hard day.
 In August my dad made the decision to go into the Josie Harper Hospice House in Omaha.
 It was the closest to the hospital and to my childhood home where my mom still lives.